Skip to main content

 Founded

-First wave of UK e-commerce.
-Custom platforms, hand-rolled integrations, learning the operational realities of trading online.
+The first wave of UK e-commerce.
+Custom platforms, hand-rolled integrations, and the early operational lessons of trading online.

 2005-2014